gislab-npo/gislab-doc/docs/installation/configuration.rst

 configuration variable ``GISLAB_NETWORK``, if GIS.lab's default network range ``192.168.50.0/24`` already exists in LAN to prevent IP conflicts.

-Default GIS.lab configuration file named ``all`` exists in ``system/group_vars``, see figure :num:`#configuration-files`.
+Default GIS.lab configuration file named :file:`all` exists in :file:`system/group_vars` directory located in GIS.lab source code, see :num:`#configuration-files`.
 When user decides to adjust it, this file should not be modified directly.
+Instead a custom configuration file in :file:`system/host_vars` directory should be created.

-.. tip:: |tip| Find that file in GIS.lab repository and see its content to become acquainted with all possibilities of configuration settings.
+.. tip:: |tip| Find the :file:`system/group_vars/all` file in GIS.lab
+   source code tree and see its content to become acquainted with all possibilities of configuration settings.
 It is full of commented out information.

 For installation in :doc:`Virtual mode <virtual>` it is recommended to create file named ``gislab_vagrant`` in ``system/host_vars`` directory for host specific GIS.lab configuration and put various changes there.

-When :doc:`Physical mode <physical>` is used, file in ``system/host_vars`` should be named according to name of GIS.lab unit.
+When :doc:`Physical mode <physical>` is used, file in ``system/host_vars`` directory should be named according to name of GIS.lab unit.
 This name is a part of Ansible inventory file content, script that Ansible uses to determine what to provide.
 All file names must always match unique host name specified in inventory file.

 .. _configuration-files: